What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 This is why refresh cadence matters when evaluating intent data sources.
 Daily or real-time updates let you act on signals while they're hot.
 Weekly updates mean you're always playing catch-up, reaching accounts after competitors who had fresher data.

-Stacking Intent with Fit Data
+Combining Intent with ICP Fit Data

 Intent data is most powerful when combined with fit data.
 Firmographics (company size, industry, revenue) and technographics (current tech stack, tools in use) tell you if an account matches your ideal customer profile.